GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ### It's fun to sit at a terminal and let the code flow.
+It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
 >
-> ~ *Maurice Wilkes*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts